surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 * **EOC** triggers at the end of each complete cycle.
 * **A/B** (Step seq mode only), trigger at the selected steps in the sequence.

-The Gate and GateEnv both open up the EG. The difference is that the Gate also resets the LFO phase, while the GateEnv does not.
+The **Gate** and **GateEnv** both open up the EG. The difference is that the Gate also resets the LFO phase, while the GateEnv does not.
-We do not currently recommend patching both of these together.
+We do not currently recommend patching both of these at the same time.

-Clock will take a clock input to tempo-sync the module.
+**Clock** will take a clock input to tempo-sync the module.
 By default, the LFO will sync to clock when connected, but the EG will not.
 You can change that, and also choose clock signal types in the menu.

-The Phase input will stop the LFO from cycling, and let you control the position in the LFO wave directly with a 0-10v input.
+The **Phase** input will stop the LFO from cycling, and let you control the position in the LFO wave directly with a 0-10v input.

 <p align="center">
 <img src="./images/lfoxeg.PNG" alt="LFOxEG Module">